Pagoda clock

 Caption

-If you are fortunate enough to arrive at the right time at Anglesey Abbey in Cambridgeshire, you can see and listen to a spectacle that has delighted guests since the 1800s.
-This clock, in the shape of a pagoda, not only tells the time but also puts on an automated spectacle every three hours: a tune plays upon 12 bells, while three jewelled pineapple plants on each tier of the pagoda lift from their pots and spin around.
+If you are fortunate enough to arrive at the right time at Anglesey Abbey in Cambridgeshire, you can see and listen to a delicate mechanical performance.
+This clock, in the shape of a pagoda, not only tells the time but also puts on an automated spectacle once a day: a tune plays upon 12 bells, while three jewelled pineapple plants on each tier of the pagoda lift from their pots and spin around.
 This rare and impressive clock is attributed to the eminent 18th-century jeweller and automaton-maker James Cox (1723–1800), who created other mechanical automata for an international market.
-We do not know who first owned this remarkable clock, but it is likely to have been a special commission, perhaps for a wealthy foreign collector.
+This clock appears to have been exported to China, where there was a taste for European musical and automaton clocks at the Chinese imperial court.

 Summary